-- developing, recommending to the Board and reviewing the Company's corporate governance guidelines; - coordinating and overseeing the annual self-evaluation of the Board and its committees; and - reviewing on a regular basis the overall corporate governance of the Company and recommending improvements to the Board where appropriate.
+- identifying and screening individuals qualified to serve as directors; - developing, recommending to the Board and reviewing the Company's corporate governance guidelines; - coordinating and overseeing the annual self-evaluation of the Board and its committees; and - reviewing on a regular basis the overall corporate governance of the Company and recommending improvements to the Board where appropriate.

 The nominating and corporate governance committee is currently composed of Messrs. , and .
 Mr. will serve as the chair of the nominating and corporate governance committee.
-We intend to avail ourselves of the "controlled company" exemption under the rules of the , which exempts us from the requirement that we have a nominating and corporate governance committee will be governed by a charter that complies with the rules of the . .
+We intend to avail ourselves of the "controlled company" exemption under the rules of the , which exempts us from the requirement that we have a nominating and corporate governance committee composed entirely of independent directors.
+The nominating and corporate governance committee will be governed by a charter that complies with the rules of the